ai-krml-uoft/.github/profile/README.md

-##  AI KRR Group @ University of Toronto
+##  AI-KRR Group @ University of Toronto

-This organization contains the various software and tools that have been developed at the group along the years.
+This organization contains the various software and tools that have been developed at the group _AI Kowledge Representation & Reasoning Group_ at University of Toronto.
 Please check each particular repo for contact information.